 Despite its highbrow origins, this project couldn’t be simpler or more fun to sew.
 You cut a bunch of strips and then sew them together.
 That’s it, no corners to match up or tricky angles!
 And all of these cotton fabrics are soft and lovely to work with, bringing their own intrinsic beauty to the picture.
 This utter simplicity somehow leads to an engaging and sophisticated piece of work, much like the simplicity of Agnes Martin’s paintings belies so much more.

-Our Materials for Watercolor Quilt kit includes…
+Our Watercolor Quilt Bundle includes…

 - Backing Fabric: 1 3/4 yards Moda Muslin, 90 inch 60 X 60 count, Natural